 Most buses from Madrid to Valladolid depart from Mendez Alvaro station, also known as Estación Sur.
 However, a handful of buses also leave from Moncloa station.
 Just like with the train, be sure to double-check your departure point before setting off.

-If you have access to a vehicle, you might consider driving from Madrid to Valladolid.
+If you have access to a vehicle, you might want to consider driving from Madrid to Valladolid.
 This option does present its unique set of pros and cons, however.

 On the other hand, though, Madrid's traffic is notoriously heavy, so getting out of town could be a hassle.
 And once you get to Valladolid, you'll find that street parking is scarce, as is the case in many Spanish cities—especially the closer you get to the city center.